chrthomsen/pygrametl/docs/examples/testing.rst

 :attr:`.loadFrom` parameter.
 The file must contain a Drawn Table without a header and the :class:`.iterable` must yield :class:`.dict`\ s mapping from column names to values.
-Data can thus be loaded from files, databases, etc. at the cost of the unit test not being self-contained.
+Data can thus be loaded from files, databases, etc. at the cost of the test not being self-contained.

 After a :class:`.Table` instance is created, its :meth:`ensure()
 <.Table.ensure()>` method can be invoked.
 This will determine if a table with